MikeWills/Uglee/readme.md

+NOTE: I am rewritting this bot from the ground up.
+The first big mission is to have the bot automatically recover from a downtime.
+This starts with `Uglee2.js`.
+I am avoiding any changes with the older versions at this time.
+I don't know why but I didn't create a branch for this new bot.

 This is Uglee.
 Uglee is a dwarven fighter/priest of Gwar.
 His is stupid and strong as an ox.
 He is now also a TT.FM bot.

 While this is mostly for my learning and fun, feel free to use him in your own chatrooms.